WhatDanDoes/auth0-portfolio-config/README.md

 The exported files contained in the `/settings` directory of this repository were obtained like this:

 ```
-a0deploy export --config_file silid-config.json --format directory --output_folder settings
+a0deploy export --config_file portfolio-config.json --format directory --output_folder settings
 ```

 You may also export to a `yaml` file:

 ```
-a0deploy export --config_file silid-config.json --format yaml --output_folder yaml
+a0deploy export --config_file portfolio-config.json --format yaml --output_folder yaml
 ```

 ## Import

-When `silid` tenant configurations needs to be moved or reset, execute the following:
+When `portfolio` tenant configurations needs to be moved or reset, execute the following:

 ```
-a0deploy import --config_file silid-config.json --input_file /path/to/silid-infra-auth0/settings
+a0deploy import --config_file portfolio-config.json --input_file /path/to/auth0-portfolio-config/settings
 ```

 ### Making destructive changes

-The `AUTH0_ALLOW_DELETE` setting in `silid-config.json` is set to `false` as a safeguard.
+The `AUTH0_ALLOW_DELETE` setting in `portfolio-config.json` is set to `false` as a safeguard.
 If a configuration file is removed from `settings/`, the corresponding configuration will not be removed from Auth0.
 Set this value to `true`:

 ```
   "AUTH0_ALLOW_DELETE": true,